RobbinLawJavaScript/next-react-demos/bi-styling/ac-mui-theming/docs/README.md

 export { theme }
 ```
-This is creating your theme youll be able to customize a lot of options by taking a look here:
+This is creating your theme you will be able to customize a lot of options by taking a look here:

 Note: For the theme options here is where you can really customize your theme by seeing it with the [theme creator](https://bareynol.github.io/mui-theme-creator/)